OrchardCoreFr/OrchardCore/src/README.md

 - **GraphQL**.
 We provide a very flexible GraphQL API, such that any authorized external application can reuse your content, like SPA applications or static site generators.

-### Different website building strategies
+### Différentes stratégies de construction de site web

 Orchard Core CMS supports all major site building strategies:

 - **Full CMS**.
 In this mode, the website uses a theme and templates to render your content, aiming for little to no custom development at all.

 - **Decoupled CMS**.
 The site starts off blank, apart from the content management back-end.
 You create all the templates you need with Razor Pages or MVC actions and access your content via the content services.
-Ref: <https://www.youtube.com/watch?v=yWpz8p-oaKg>

 - **Headless CMS**.
 The site only manages the content, and you create a separate application that will fetch the managed content using GraphQL or REST APIs.
-Ref: <https://www.youtube.com/watch?v=4o9zG17cfa0>

-## Status
+## Statut

 The latest released version of Orchard Core is `1.0.0-rc1`.
 The release notes can be found on <https://github.com/OrchardCMS/OrchardCore/releases/tag/1.0.0-rc1>